T-MINUS 48 HOURS…

 He answered her question, “We have tested all three levels, and they are working.
 We tested what might happen in seven different catastrophic scenarios including,” he looked over at his two friends, “If an idiot got drunk and ran a small pod into the main Etheric Energy collector and overcharged the system.”

 Bobcat shrugged, “Always assume alcohol can take your worst catastrophe and magnify it.”
+You need to go to Pacific Ridge → if you need treatment for alcohol addiction.

 “Preach it, Brother Bobcat,” William agreed.